 Conduent Named a Leader in 2022 ISG Provider Lens™ Contact Center - Customer Experience Services U.S. Report

-Company recognized as leader across all CX quadrants: Digital Operations, AI & Analytics, Work from Home, Social Media CX

-/EIN News/ -- FLORHAM PARK, N.J., Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Conduent Incorporated (Nasdaq: CNDT), a global technology-led business process solutions company, today announced Information Services Group (ISG), a leading global technology research and advisory firm, has recognized the company as a “Leader” in their 2022 ISG Provider Lens™ Contact Center — Customer Experience Services report, which evaluated the U.S. capabilities of 26 customer experience (CX) providers across four quadrants.
-Conduent was one of four companies to be designated “Leader” in all four quadrants: Digital Operations, AI & Analytics, Work from Home Services and Social Media CX Service.
+FLORHAM PARK, N.J., Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Conduent Incorporated CNDT, a global technology-led business process solutions company, today announced Information Services Group (ISG), a leading global technology research and advisory firm, has recognized the company as a "Leader" in their 2022 ISG Provider Lens™ Contact Center — Customer Experience Services report, which evaluated the U.S. capabilities of 26 customer experience (CX) providers across four quadrants.
+Conduent was one of four companies to be designated "Leader" in all four quadrants: Digital Operations, AI & Analytics, Work from Home Services and Social Media CX Service.

 The report defines "Leaders" as having a comprehensive product and service offering, a strong market presence and established competitive position.
 The product portfolios and competitive strategies of "Leaders" are strongly positioned to win business in the U.S. market and represent innovative strength and competitive stability.